Pumpkin Pie From Scratch

 Instructions

-- Preheat the oven to 425 degrees.
-Place the eggs, sweetened condensed milk, pumpkin puree and pumpkin pie spice in medium bowl and whisk well until well combined.2 large eggs, 14 ounces sweetened condensed milk, 1.5 cups homemade pumpkin puree, 2 teaspoons homemade pumpkin pie spice
+• Preheat the oven to 425 degrees.
+Place the eggs, evaporated milk, brown sugar, pumpkin puree and pumpkin pie spice in a medium bowl and whisk well until well combined.

-- Remove from heat and cool on a wire rack for 2 hours.
+• Remove from heat and cool completely on a wire rack for 2 hours.
 Once the pie has cooled, place in the refrigerator to chill.
+Serve with whipped cream and enjoy!

 Notes

-- Pro tip: If using homemade pumpkin puree, be sure to strain it overnight in the refrigerator to remove excess moisture as my instructions state, or your filling will be watery.
-You can always use store bought if you’re more comfortable.
+• Pro tip: If using homemade pumpkin purée, be sure to strain it overnight in the refrigerator to remove excess moisture as my instructions state, or your filling will be watery.
+You can always use canned pumpkin if you’re more comfortable.

-- If your pie cracks that means it has over baked, but it will still be delicious!
-Cover it with whipped cream and your secret is safe.
+• If your pie cracks, that means it has over baked.
+It will still be delicious — simply cover it with whipped cream and your secret is safe.

 Nutrition